May 24, read the Bible in a year in PowerPoint; with comments.

 1 Kings 15, the evil king Abijam reigned in Judah.
 After his death Asa became king over Judah and he was a good king.
 Meanwhile in Israel Nadab reigned, and after him Baasha both doing evil things in the eyes of the LORD.

-1 Kings 16 displays a depressing list of kings over Israel, Baasha, Elah, Zimri, one worse the the other, finally culminating with Ahab, the worst of them all, setting up Baal worship in Israel.
+1 Kings 16 displays a depressing list of kings over Israel, Baasha, Elah, Zimri, one worse than the other, finally culminating with Ahab, the worst of them all, setting up Baal worship in Israel.

 Luke 16.
 Jesus told the parable of the unjust steward to show it is not enough to follow the practices of the land, one must be above reproach in spiritual things, even if you are following the Law and the Prophets to the letter you will fail.
 He ended with the parable of the rich man and Lazarus.